Structured Data Clear Signing Format

 Smart contracts and EIP-712 messages are often re-using common interfaces or types that share similar display formatting.
 This specification supports a basic inclusion mechanism that enables sharing files describing specific interfaces or types.

-top-level key is a URL pointing to an ERC-7730 file that MUST follow this specification.
+The includes top-level key is a URL pointing to an ERC-7730 file that MUST follow this specification.

 A wallet using an ERC-7730 file including another file SHOULD merge those files into a single reference file.
 When merging, conflicts between common unique keys are resolved by prioritizing the including file.
-Merging field format specifications

 Special care must be taken when merging field format specifications.
-These objects are grouped in an array under the fields
+These objects are grouped in an array under the fields key, allowing ordering of field formatters.
+When merging the two arrays, a wallet SHOULD:

 - Merge together objects sharing the same

-value, overriding parameters of the included file with those of the including file. - Append objects with
+pathvalue, overriding parameters of the included file with those of the including file. - Append objects with

-values not part of the included file to the resulting array.
+pathvalues not part of the included file to the resulting array.

 Example

-This file defines a generic ERC-20 interface for a single approve
+This file defines a generic ERC-20 interface for a single approve function:

 {